FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/subaccountname.md

 A sub account name is a display name assigned to a sub account.

 The SubAccountName column MUST be present in the billing data.
 This column MUST be of type String and SHOULD NOT contain null values.
 If a provider doesn't support a sub account construct (only has a billing account), BillingAccountName value SHOULD BE used.
-If a provider does support a sub account construct, but the charge does not apply to a sub account, the SubAccountName column may be null.
+If a provider does support a sub account construct, but the charge does not apply to a sub account, the SubAccountName column MAY be null.

 ## Column ID